 Parents and family members are invited to baccalaureate and commencement services to honor their special graduate.
 Parents of graduates receive an invitation and schedule of events by mail.

 For almost 40 years, Bethel College has celebrated education, diverse cultural traditions, special foods, fine arts, crafts and friendship at its annual Fall Festival, held each year on an extended weekend in late September or early October.
-More than 5,000 people – including students and their families, alumni and community members – come to Newton and the Bethel campus to enjoy an array of activities, including a homecoming football game and fall theater production.
+More than 5,000 people—including students and their families, alumni and community members—come to Newton and the Bethel campus to enjoy an array of activities, including a homecoming football game and fall theater production.

-Fall Festival 2013 will be a special celebration of Bethel’s 125th birthday.
 All parents of current students are mailed a detailed schedule of Fall Fest early in the school year.

 Host Family Program

 Host families provide students with a home away from home.
 Activities might include sharing a family meal, attending a cultural or sporting event, attending picnics, observing holidays, going to movies or shopping together.
 Many students develop relationships with their host families that last for years after they graduate.
-Read more on how your son or daughter can sign up to be matched with a host family or, if you live near Bethel, how you can volunteer to become a host parent.
+Learn how your son or daughter can sign up to be matched with a host family or, if you live near Bethel, how you can volunteer to become a host parent.